Catherine house crisis accommodation

 Case workers work with each client to address the issues that resulted in their homelessness.
 Together, they work towards finding safe and affordable accommodation upon leaving the program and are linked with other support services within the community.

-A core focus at Catherine House it to end the homelessness for women – for good.
+A core focus at Catherine House is to end the homelessness for women – for good.

-A number of partnerships exists to assist women.
+A number of partnerships exist to assist women.
 These include: